 Even before I got married, I was committed to adopting a girl child.
-That thought came to me when I was a 20-something and studying at FTII in Pune.
-I did a film titled Shree Vats (God’s child) for an NGO and had an amazing experience with children in orphanages.
-They wouldn’t come easily to the camera but once they were comfortable, they would be all over you.
+That thought came to me when I was a 20-something and studying at the Film and Television Institute of India (FTII) in Pune.
+I did a film titled Shree Vats (God’s child) for a non-governmental organisation (NGO) and had an amazing experience with children in orphanages.
+They were shy in front of the camera but once they were comfortable, they would be all over you.
 I could sense their need, their hunger for love.
-That time, the girl child was not even preferred.
+At that time, the girl child was not even preferred.
 So I decided that when I was able and capable, I would adopt a girl child.

 Deepti (actress Deepti Naval) and I lost a child at a very advanced stage of pregnancy (in the eighth month).
 We never had any differences, but post that, we drifted apart.
 But, my resolve to adopt a girl child was known to her.
-It was coincidental that while we were in the process of formally divorcing this opportunity to adopt a girl child came our way.
-I could have adopted as a single parent but since Deepti and I were and still are good friends, she was happy to sign as a mother.
+It was a coincidence that while we were in the process of getting a divorce, the opportunity to adopt a girl child came our way.
+I could have adopted as a single parent, but since Deepti and I were, and still are, good friends, she was happy to sign as the mother.

-For one whole year, I personally took care of Disha; bathing, cleaning and feeding her.
-I used to take her around in a little cane basket in my Maruti 800 to reach my workplace.
+For a whole year, I personally took care of Disha – bathing, cleaning and feeding her.
+I used to take her to my workplace in a little cane basket, in my Maruti 800.
 When she was about a year old, I moved to Patna.
 Professionally, there wasn’t anything for me to do.
 The NFDC, under which I had made Damul and Parinati, was not active any longer and I was not in touch with commercial Mumbai cinema.
 On the personal front, I was just through with a divorce.
 I quit the industry and went back to my hometown, Patna and decided not to pursue films, but set up an NGO instead.
 The real life between me and Disha began when she was 4 ½ years old, after my mom, who had by then become her primary caregiver, passed away.
-I had no work, my mom had died and suddenly I had no one to take care of my child.
+I had no work, my mom had died and suddenly, I had no one to take care of my child.